perguth/yggdrasil-chromeos/README.md

 # yggdrasil-chromeos

-> Proxy via `localhost:8008` if the domain can't be resolved or if the resolved IP is in [Yggdrasils](https://yggdrasil-network.github.io/) [`0200::/7`](https://yggdrasil-network.github.io/2018/07/28/addressing.html) network range.
+> A Chrome extension that proxies via `localhost:8008` if the resolved IP is in [Yggdrasils](https://yggdrasil-network.github.io/) [`0200::/7`](https://yggdrasil-network.github.io/2018/07/28/addressing.html) network range.

 ## Usage